 Birthday treats will be permitted at the teacher's discretion.
-Birthday parties should be held after 3:00 PM; an exception will be allowed for classes with end of the day specials (music/pe).
-Holiday parties are to be from 2:45 - 3:30 maximum.
+Birthday and holiday parties will be held when it works best in the classroom schedule..
+Holiday parties should be a maximum of 45 minutes.
 Scheduled classroom parties are:

-Halloween October 31, 2023
+Halloween October 31, 2024

-Christmas December 20, 2023
+Christmas December 19, 2024

-Kansas Day January 29, 2024
+Kansas Day January 29, 2025

-Valentine's Day February 14, 2024
+Valentine's Day February 14, 2025

-Easter March 28, 2024
+Easter April 17, 2025